igvishalpandey/Movies-Kingdom-App/README.md

 - ✅ SearchScreen: Developed the SearchScreen as a key feature of the app for easy movie searches.
 - ✅ MovieDetailsScreen: Developed the Movie Details Screen to display comprehensive information about each movie.
 - ✅ SeatBookingScreen: Developed the Seat Booking Screen to allow users to select their preferred seats and book tickets directly through the app.

-## Next Steps
+- ✅ TicketScreen: Developed the Ticket Screen to display details of booked tickets.

-- 🔄 Working on the Ticket Screen to provide users with their booked ticket information.
+- ✅ AccountScreen: Developed the Account Screen for managing user profiles and settings.

 ## Tech Stack